Lighthouses of Guinea-Bissau

 15 s.
 14 m (46 ft) square masonry tower, painted white with a red cross

 on the seaward (east) side.
-No photo available, but Google has a satellite
+A view from the sea is at right, and Google has a satellite

 view.
 This lighthouse was built as the landfall light for Bolama.
 Located

 on the east side of the island, which is part of the Arquipélago dos

 Biosphere Reserve.
 Accessible only by boat.
 Site status unknown.
 Admiralty

 D3081; NGA 24588.

 - Date unknown (1920s?).
 Active; focal plane 17 m (56 ft); two white flashes